Postdoctoral Scholar Location:

 This is a postdoctoral appointment funded by external grant money.
 This position is subject to the availability of funding.
 The anticipated start date is January 2022 or sooner.
 The incumbent is not eligible for Service Professional non-renewal notice, or Classified Staff layoff or recall status.
 This is a full-time position located at the NAU campus in Flagstaff, AZ.

 NAU will not provide any U.S. immigration support or sponsorship for this position.

-- An earned PhD in Economics or related field
+- PhD degree in Biology, Genetics, Bioinformatics, or related field of study.

 Knowledge, Skills, & Abilities

 - Strong statistical background.

 - Ability to travel once a year for sample collection or to attend conferences